varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-built-in-subs.rst

     Retry the backend transaction.
 Increases the `retries` counter.
     If the number of retries is higher than *max_retries*, control will be passed to :ref:`vcl_backend_error`.

-  ``abandon``
-    Abandon the backend request.
-Unless the backend request was a background fetch, control is passed to :ref:`vcl_synth` on the client side with ``resp.status`` preset to 503.

   ``pass(duration)``
     Mark the object as a hit-for-pass for the given duration.
 Subsequent